 New York

-Specific details in regards to Sullivan County, New York
+Specific details regarding Sullivan County, New York

 Hipcamp collects and remits Room Occupancy Tax for all bookings of physical structures made in Sullivan County.
 We have confirmed with the county that only physical structures are subject to this tax.
 As a New York based host, it is possible that there are state or other local occupancy taxes that you may be required to collect and remit to the appropriate agency.